Deneb

-Deneb (/ˈdɛnɛb/) is a first-magnitude star in the constellation of Cygnus, the swan.
+Deneb (/ˈdɛnɛb/) is a blue supergiant star in the constellation of Cygnus.
+It is the brightest star in the constellation and the 19th brightest in the night sky, with an apparent magnitude slightly varying between +1.21 and +1.29.
 Deneb is one of the vertices of the asterism known as the Summer Triangle and the "head" of the Northern Cross.
-It is the brightest star in Cygnus and the 19th brightest star in the night sky, with an average apparent magnitude of +1.25.
-A blue-white supergiant, Deneb rivals Rigel as the most luminous first-magnitude star.
-However, its distance, and hence luminosity, is poorly known; its luminosity is somewhere between 55,000 and 196,000 times that of the Sun.
 Its Bayer designation is α Cygni, which is Latinised to Alpha Cygni, abbreviated to Alpha Cyg or α Cyg.

+Deneb rivals Rigel, a closer blue supergiant, as the most luminous first-magnitude star.
+However, its distance, and hence luminosity, is poorly known; its luminosity is estimated to be between 55,000 and 196,000 times that of the Sun.
+Distance estimates range from 1,400 to 2,600 light-years; assuming its highest value, it is the farthest star with an apparent magnitude brighter than 2.50.

 Nomenclature

 α Cygni (Latinised to Alpha Cygni) is the star's designation given by Johann Bayer in 1603.
 The traditional name Deneb is derived from the Arabic word for "tail", from the phrase ذنب الدجاجة Dhanab al-Dajājah, or "tail of the hen".
 The IAU Working Group on Star Names has recognised the name Deneb for this star, and it is entered in their Catalog of Star Names.

 Denebadigege was used in the Alfonsine Tables, other variants include Deneb Adige, Denebedigege and Arided.
 This latter name was derived from Al Ridhādh, a name for the constellation.
 Johann Bayer called it Arrioph, derived from Aridf and Al Ridf, 'the hindmost' or Gallina.
 German poet and author Philippus Caesius termed it Os rosae, or Rosemund in German, or Uropygium – the parson's nose.
 The names Arided and Aridif have fallen out of use.

 An older traditional name is Arided /'ærɪdEd/, from the Arabic ar-ridf 'the one sitting behind the rider' (or just 'the follower'), perhaps referring to the other major stars of Cygnus, which were called al-fawāris 'the riders'.